 A new study from the University of Chicago by Thomas DeLeire and Ariel Kalil of the Harris School of Public Policy is summarized in the report, "How Do Cohabiting Couples With Children Spend Their Money?"
-(Working Paper Series 02.04).
-According to the online abstract (the full paper is available as a PDF file):
+(Working Paper Series 02.04), then published in Journal of Marriage and Family, Vol. 67, No. 2, May 2005.
+According to the abstract:

 Cohabitation is an increasingly prevalent living arrangement in the United States.
 Although the effects of living in a cohabiting arrangement on child well-being are not fully understood, the literature on children growing up in cohabiting families suggests that they have poorer developmental outcomes than do those growing up in married-parent families or in single-parent families.
 We use the Consumer Expenditure Survey to see if cohabiting couples with children spend their income on a different set of goods (i.e., have a different distribution of expenditure) than either married parents or single parents.
 Using a variety of analytical methods, we find that cohabiting couples spend a substantially larger share of their total expenditure on alcohol and tobacco than do either married-parent families or single parents.
 Cohabiting couples with children also spend less on health care and less on education than do married parents.It appears that parents who live together are generally less responsible than married parents, and do less for their kids.
 While there are those who will protest that they do a great job as cohabiting parents, it should come as no surprise that in general, those unwilling to make the commitment of marriage are less likely to make the financial and other sacrifices needed to give children what they really need.
 In the study mentioned above, the cohabiting adults turn out to spend a lot more on alcohol and tobacco than those who are married, and in turn spend less on what their kids need - and while these factors are only indirectly associated with morality, they are symptomatic of people who lack control over their bodies and lives.